fablabbcn/fablabbcn-legacy-web/_posts/news-post/openfabricationday.md

 category: event
 ---

 Next June 3rd, join us for the European Maker Week Open Fabrication Day at Fab Lab Barcelona.
-Come and learn how to 3D print and laser cut
+Come and learn how to 3D print and laser cut.
+You only have to follow these steps:

 1.<a href="https://docs.google.com/forms/d/1MJAREBja3GWx8qnD0lgA_QXMdN3wVR_UNkfZn3Ms-sU/viewform?edit_requested=true">Sing in</a>
 2.<a href="http://fablabbarcelona.simplybook.it/sheduler/manage/event/3/unit/1">Book the machine you want to use</a>
-3. Check the files:
+3. Design what you want to do and check the files:

 <br>
 Laser cuts: the thickness of the pieces must be between 0.1mm and 5mm